 If you are unsure of the paternity of your child, it is important to take steps to sort things out.
 Establishing paternity is helpful for both parents, and it is in the best interests of your child.
 It can help unmarried mothers to receive necessary child support.
 It can also help unmarried fathers obtain parenting time.
 It also may assist in obtaining other benefits, such as health care coverage for your child.
 If you are in a situation where the father of your child does not want to be involved, you can still make sure that he provides financial support.
 In fact, he is legally required to do so.

 There are many options for establishing paternity.
 You can name the father on your child’s birth certificate or you can ask him to sign an official paternity statement.
 If he refuses to sign a paternity statement, you can legally establish his paternity through a court order.
 If necessary, the court may order DNA testing to prove the paternity of your child.
 Our experienced family lawyers understand the laws related to paternity and child support and we can help you assert your rights and protect your child’s future.

 If you are looking for trusted and reliable legal advice for your family situation, call Stimpson & Associates for a complimentary consultation:

 Ann Arbor – (734) 548-9898

 Frequently Asked Questions

 How can you help me with my divorce?

-There are five main issues involved in divorce: division of property, spousal support, child custody, visitation and child support.
+There are five main issues involved in a divorce: division of property, spousal support, child custody, visitation, and child support.
 Our experienced attorneys can help with all of these issues.
 Most divorce cases settle out of court due to the high costs associated with a court case.
-We can help you to reach an agreement both parties can live with, whether through direct negotiations, mediation or settlement discussions.
+We can help you to reach an agreement both parties can live with, whether through direct negotiations, mediation, or settlement discussions.
 Our goal is to minimize legal fees and court costs and help you move on with your life.

 What are my options for spousal support?